Jdender/one-statement/README.md

 # One Statement

-Making programs in JavaScript with only one statement.
+Making JavaScript programs with only one statement.

 ## Table of Contents